diegovalle/mxmaps/ISSUE_TEMPLATE.md

-**Note: for support questions, please contact me via email or twitter**.
+**Note: for support questions, please use the [google group](https://groups.google.com/forum/#!forum/mxmaps) or contact me via email or twitter**.
 This repository's issues are reserved for feature requests and bug reports.

 * **I'm submitting a ...**
   - [ ] bug report